Smoked Pork Ribs1/15

 Crisp skin.
 Succulent meat.
 A pervasive smokiness.
 And a pronounced yet balanced spice rub.
 That's what you get with this smoked hen.

-This smoked pork shoulder with its simple and soulful dry rub and foolproof instructions mean no more standing in line ever again for takeout 'cue.
+With its simple and soulful dry rub and foolproof instructions, this smoked pork butt means no more standing in line ever again for takeout 'cue.
 Here's how to make it at home.

 Even better than the ones at the Renaissance festival.
 And all it takes is a simple brine and a little patience.

-Authentic barbecue flavor in your own backyard.
+Authentic barbecue joint flavor from your own backyard.
 No smoker required.
-No smoking experience required, either, for that matter.
+Actually, no smoking experience required, either.

 Behold, one of the most beautiful briskets you'll ever pull off your backyard barbecue.
 Truly.
 Here's how.